dschmidt/web-app-gpx-viewer/README.md

 }
 ```

-`assetsBaseUrl` is unfortunately mandatory for now because apps currently have no other way to determine where they are hosted.
 `tileLayerUrlTemplate` and `tileLayerOptions` don't need to be specified as they default to these values anyway, but you can use these settings to override the defaults.

 ## Docker Tags and respective Dockerfile links